Lane Thomas Player Props: Nationals vs. Marlins

 Lane Thomas At The Plate

-- Thomas has 76 hits, which is tops among Washington hitters this season, while batting .288 with 28 extra-base hits.
+- Thomas leads Washington in total hits (77) this season while batting .287 with 29 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks 68th, and he is 43rd in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 25th, his on-base percentage ranks 70th, and he is 43rd in the league in slugging.

-- Thomas is batting .333 with one homer during his last games and is riding a four-game hitting streak.
+- Thomas will look to extend his five-game hitting streak.
+He's batting .381 with one homer over the course of his last outings.

-- In 34.3% of his games this season, Thomas has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in two contests.
+- Thomas has had at least one RBI in 33.8% of his games this season (23 of 68), with more than one RBI eight times (11.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 36 of 67 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.